naiborhujosua/Flight-Price-Prediction/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@naiborhujosua/predicting-airfare-price-using-machine-learning-techniques-bf3a13ad07d1).
+The main findings of the code can be found at the post available on my medium [here](https://medium.com/@naiborhujosua/predicting-airfare-price-using-machine-learning-techniques-bf3a13ad07d1).

 ## 3. Modelling and Evaluation